-The standard display format has:
+The standard display format has an address part composed of:

 Source address - Originating station.
 Normally a ham radio callsign.

 An extra number, called the SSID, allows up to 16 stations to be operated under the same callsign.

 Destination address - In traditional connected mode packet, this would be a specific station.
 In APRS this is used in several different ways.
 We can ignore it for this discussion.